 I especially enjoy a leisurely lunch that’s based on combining delicate savoury mouthfuls and decadent sweet treats that you ordinarily wouldn’t get the chance to try.
 I mean, maybe you do but on a daily basis I don’t often grab four different sandwiches and five types of cake, although thinking about it maybe I should…

-I know an afternoon tea is now common place in many hotels across Brum, and each location offers its own ‘brand’ of this type of dining experience (I’m a big fan of the gin-based ones myself!) but I had heard such good things about the fizzy afternoon tea at AC Hotel Birmingham I couldn’t wait to try it.
+I know an afternoon tea is now common place in many hotels across Brum, and each location offers its own ‘brand’ of this type of dining experience (I’m a big fan of the gin-based ones myself!) but I had heard such good things about the fizzy afternoon tea at the hotel I couldn’t wait to try it.

 Upon arrival we were greeted at reception and directed to the AC Lounge (the social hub of the hotel) and the setting for afternoon tea, drinks, and food.
 First impressions are good and the earthy muted colours and soft furnishings are beautiful; I particularly like the subtle local nods including the bull which are, quite literally, part of the furniture.

 A stylish but relaxed open plan space, it provides a modern take on the restaurant concept, with the bar taking centre stage – I’m told at night this becomes the hub of the lounge, offering local craft beers, wines and signature cocktails.

 We were seated in the window by our lovely hostess, Inese, who immediately offered us a choice of hot drinks.
 Choosing to try the cappuccinos, these arrived within minutes and were a decent size, frothy and delicious.
 So much so that we had another immediately after.
 Other warm drink options included the usual coffees you’d expect, various teas and hot chcocolate.